Kumbalangi Nights: Critical reception

-The film received highly positive reviews from critics, who praised its script, cinematography, and acting performances, in particular that of Faasil and Shahir.
+The film received highly positive reviews from critics, who praised its script, cinematography, and acting performances, in particular that of Fahadh and Soubin.
 The film appeared on many year-end and decade-end lists as one of the best Malayalam films of 2019 and the 2010s by several publications such as The Hindu, Mathrubhumi, and HuffPost India.

 In a review for The Indian Express, G. Pramod Kumar called it "a subtle, but lucid and vivid poem about abandonment and redemption of human lives [...]
-The importance of love within the family, the brutality of patriarchy that even an eccentric man can exert, and the healing power of human touch and compassion are vividly depicted by both the writer Syam Pushakaran and director Madhu C Narayanan."
+The importance of love within the family, the brutality of patriarchy that even an eccentric man can exert, and the healing power of human touch and compassion are vividly depicted by both the writer Syam Pushakaran and director Madhu C. Narayanan."
 Writing for Cinema Express, Sajin Shrijith lauded the film as "one of those brilliantly written, once-in-a-blue-moon films that scores in every department ...
 Kumbalangi Nights is not being liberal just for the sake of it—it doesn't shove its progressive ideas down our throats.
 It doesn't preach; it simply shows."
 S. R. Praveen of The Hindu concurred, writing: "Madhu.
-C. Narayanan has the cushion of Syam Pushkaran's perceptive and subtle writing for his directorial debut; even so he makes a mark of his own, helming the beautiful coming together of all the elements that make this film what it is."
+C. Madhu has the cushion of Syam Pushkaran's perceptive and subtle writing for his directorial debut; even so he makes a mark of his own, helming the beautiful coming together of all the elements that make this film what it is."
 The Week's Sarath Ramesh Kuniyl agreed, rating the movie 4 stars out of 5 and deeming it "a rare gem" and a "must watch".
-Sify also gave a positive review, highlighting the cinematography, music and editing as "top-notch" and calling Shahir's performance "one of the finest displays of acting excellence."
+Sify also gave a positive review, highlighting the cinematography, music and editing as "top-notch" and calling Soubin's performance "one of the finest displays of acting excellence."